 Individuals, businesses and government must work together to meet the challenges of climate change.
-The best place to start is in your own street, in your own community, to help make a difference.
+The best place to start is in your own street, in your own community.